UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

 Note that every value in a vector must be of the same type, and this must match the type that the `std::vector` is templated on.

-We can select individual elements from vecotrs by indexing them.
+We can select individual elements from vectors by indexing them.
 Looking at our `odds`
 list:

 ![index-list](../fig/05-index-list-odd.png)